-CVD; Neurology; Ear, Nose and Throat; Occupational Disease; Frailty; Oncology; Gastroenterology; Ophthalmology; Genetic; Pain Management; Infectious Diseases; Respiratory; Immuno- inflammatory; Sleeping Disorders; Metabolic disorder; Vaccine & Virology; Mental Health; Women's Health; Musculoskeletal, Rheumatology & exhaustive): membership of advisory groups/boards, membership of focus groups and discussion forums, responses to surveys.
+CVD; Neurology; Ear, Nose and Throat; Occupational Disease; Frailty; Oncology; Gastroenterology; Ophthalmology; Genetic; Pain Management; Infectious Diseases; Respiratory; Immuno- inflammatory; Sleeping Disorders; Metabolic disorder; Vaccine & Virology; Mental Health; Women's Health; Musculoskeletal, Rheumatology & Osteology; Other exhaustive): membership of advisory groups/boards, membership of focus groups and discussion forums, responses to surveys.
 No supporting evidence is required.
-Osteology; Other Range of application Prevention; Diagnosis; Treatment no supporting evidence is required.
-Typology of initiative Ideation; Co-creation; Business created; Involvement of civil society stakeholders; Other Number Number of individual citizens and/or patients who have reported a variation in performance, skills, knowledge and/or behaviour further to having attended an EIT Health educational/training programme.
-A citizen is a person who is taking part in a programme as a member of the public and not because of a pre-existing health condition.
-A patient is a person who is taking part in a programme because of a pre-existing health condition and who is receiving or registered to receive medical treatment for the same condition. of citizens/ patients trained KIC12 Year of reporting Number of citizens/patients Country of origin How many are women Description of activity/results Training happens when people's performance/ knowledge/skills/behaviour change from pre-training to post-training.
+Range of application 2 Prevention; Diagnosis; Treatment Typology of initiative 3 Ideation; Co-creation; Business created; Involvement of civil society stakeholders; Other Number Number of individual citizens and/or patients who have reported a variation in performance, skills, knowledge and/or behaviour further to having attended an EIT Health educational/training programme.
+Structured data: A citizen is a person who is taking part in a programme as a member of the public and not because of a pre-existing health condition.
+A patient is a person who is taking part in a programme because of a pre-existing health condition and who is receiving or registered to receive medical treatment for the same condition. of citizens/ patients trained KIC12 Year of reporting Number of citizens/patients Country of origin How many are women Description of activity/results Training happens when people's performance/knowledge/skills/behaviour change from pre-training to post-training.
 No supporting evidence is required.

-Number of citizens/ patients that benefitte d from solutions develope d or KIC13 Number of citizens/patients reporting a positive impact on their life as a consequence of using (direct impact) or being touched (indirect impact) by the solution developed and implemented in the EIT Health activities.
-Structured data: Year of reporting Country of origin How many are women?
-Description of activity/results Disease areas Range of application Name of the innovation, product or service (if applicable) Disease areas Stage of innovation: Commercialization, Adoption, System Adoption.
-A citizen is a person who is taking part in a programme as a member of the public and not because of a pre- existing health condition.
-A patient is a person who is taking part in a programme because of a pre- existing health condition and who is receiving or registered to receive medical treatment for the same condition.
-No supporting evidence is required. impleme nted in KAVAs CVD; Neurology; Ear, Nose and Throat; Occupational Disease; Frailty; Oncology; Gastroenterology; Ophthalmology; Genetic; Pain Management; Infectious Diseases; Respiratory; Immuno- inflammatory; Sleeping Disorders; Metabolic disorder; Vaccine & Virology; Mental Health; Women's Health; Musculoskeletal, Rheumatology & Osteology; Other Range of application Prevention; Diagnosis; Treatment
+Number of citizens/patients reporting a positive impact on their life as a consequence of using (direct impact) or being touched (indirect impact) by the solution developed and implemented in the EIT Health activities.

+Stage of innovation: Commercialization, Adoption, System Adoption.
+A citizen is a person who is taking part in a programme as a member of the public and not because of a preexisting health condition.
+A patient is a person who is taking part in a programme because of a preexisting health condition and who is receiving or registered to receive medical treatment for the same condition.

+Structured data:

+Number of citizens/ patients that benefitte d from solutions develope d or impleme nted in KAVAs

+KIC13

+Year of reporting

+- Country of origin

+- How many are women?

+- Description of activity/results

+- Disease areas1

+- Range of application2

+- Name of the innovation, product or service (if applicable)

+No supporting evidence is required.

+Disease areas1

+CVD; Neurology; Ear, Nose and Throat; Occupational Disease; Frailty; Oncology; Gastroenterology; Ophthalmology; Genetic; Pain Management; Infectious Diseases; Respiratory; Immunoinflammatory; Sleeping Disorders; Metabolic disorder; Vaccine & Virology; Mental Health; Women's Health; Musculoskeletal, Rheumatology & Osteology; Other

+Range of application2

+Prevention; Diagnosis; Treatment

 Number of subjects in clinical trials.
 No supporting evidence is required.
-Number Structured data: • Year of reporting • Country of origin • How many are women? • Description of activity/results • Disease areas • Range of application • Name of the innovation, product or service (if applicable) of subjects in clinical trials KIC21 Disease areas CVD; Neurology; Ear, Nose and Throat; Occupational Disease; Frailty; Oncology; Gastroenterology; Ophthalmology; Genetic; Pain Management; Infectious Diseases; Respiratory; Immuno-inflammatory; Sleeping Disorders; Metabolic disorder; Vaccine & Virology; Mental Health; Women's Health; Musculoskeletal, Rheumatology & Osteology; Other Range of application Prevention; Diagnosis; Treatment
+Number Structured data: • Year of reporting • Country of origin • How many are women? • Description of activity/results • Disease areas1 • Range of application2 • Name of the innovation, product or service (if applicable) of subjects in clinical trials KIC21 Disease areas1 CVD; Neurology; Ear, Nose and Throat; Occupational Disease; Frailty; Oncology; Gastroenterology; Ophthalmology; Genetic; Pain Management; Infectious Diseases; Respiratory; Immuno-inflammatory; Sleeping Disorders; Metabolic disorder; Vaccine & Virology; Mental Health; Women's Health; Musculoskeletal, Rheumatology & Osteology; Other Range of application2 Prevention; Diagnosis; Treatment